Thomas-trinh/Verifier-App-Project/README.md

 * `GET  /api/auth/me` – returns current username (if logged in)
 * `POST /api/graphql` – `validateAddress` resolver; logs attempts into `verifications`
 * `GET  /api/logs` – (optional) fetch verification logs for the logged-in user

+---

+## ⚠️ Upstream API Reliability (Important)

+This app depends on an external upstream (e.g., the Australia Post endpoint) for validation and geocoding.
+In non-production or high-load periods, the upstream can be **intermittently unstable**, which may result in:

+* Occasional timeouts or 5xx responses.
+* Inconsistent search results for valid postcode/suburb/state combinations (sometimes returning empty results, then succeeding later with the same inputs).
+* Sporadic missing `lat/lng` coordinates even when a suburb/postcode pair is valid.
+* Short-burst rate limiting (429) without reliable `Retry-After` guidance.

+**What you might see in the app:**
+Sometimes a request that previously returned “valid” may subsequently return “invalid” (and vice versa) for identical inputs, even though the client and server code are unchanged.
+This is expected behavior when the upstream is experiencing issues.

+> **Tip:** If you’ve verified the input characters are correct (postcode is exactly 4 digits, suburb/state spelling & casing are correct, no trailing spaces), simply **retry the same request several times in quick succession**.
+The upstream is intermittently flaky and identical inputs may alternate between success and failure; a few rapid retries often succeed.